ey-al/academic-site/content/authors/admin/_index.md

 bio: Eyal Hanfling is a PhD candidate at MIT in comparative politics and international relations.

 interests:
-- Political Violence
+- Political violence
+- Ethnic politics
 - South Asia
-- Text-As-Data

 education:
   courses: